Frequently asked questions

 We use the HICAPS system, which allows for on the spot claiming with only the gap left to pay.

-Please call your health fund if you wish to know the exactly what you for covered for.
+Please call your health fund if you wish to know exactly what your health fund covers.

 How long will my appointment go for?